History of the United States (2016–present)

 The presidency of Joe Biden, which began in 2021, included major legislation such as the American Rescue Plan Act, Infrastructure Investment and Jobs Act, CHIPS and Science Act, and the Inflation Reduction Act.
 Biden's foreign policy oversaw the complete withdrawal of U.S. troops that ended the war in Afghanistan, leading to the Taliban retaking control from the collapsed Afghan government.
 Biden kept tariffs from Trump's trade war with China.
 Biden responded to the Russian invasion of Ukraine that began in 2022 by imposing sanctions on Russia and authorizing civilian and military aid to Ukraine.
 Biden strongly supported Israel's military efforts during the Gaza war that began in 2023 before adopting a ceasefire proposal at the end of his term.
 Biden abandoned his 2024 reelection campaign and endorsed Harris, who lost to the Republican ticket of Trump and JD Vance in the 2024 United States presidential election.

-Trump began his second presidency, which began in 2025, by pardoning around 1,500 January 6 rioters, initiating mass layoffs of the federal workforce, signing the Laken Riley Act, and starting a trade war with Mexico and Canada while escalating the trade war with China.
+Trump began his second presidency by pardoning around 1,500 January 6 rioters, initiating mass layoffs of the federal workforce, signing the Laken Riley Act, and starting a trade war with Mexico and Canada while escalating the trade war with China.
 Trump's administration suspended the provision of intelligence and military aid to Ukraine, offered concessions to Russia, requested half of Ukraine's oil and minerals as payment for U.S. support, and said that Ukraine bore partial responsibility for the invasion.
 These moves have been criticized by most of the United States' allies and by many international organizations.
 Trump's broad and extensive use of executive orders has drawn numerous lawsuits challenging their legality.

-This period has been called the Second Cold War due to a return to great power rivalry between the United States, China, and Russia, as well as part of a Second Gilded Age, due to increasing wealth inequality.
-It has also been described as the beginning of the Seventh Party System, due to recent shifts in demographics and voting patterns.